 But then you call the credit card company and according to them, you have been living lavishly in Florida.
 That is where your money was spent.

-This is odd because you live in Colorado.
+Which is odd because you live in Colorado.

 Before you even have time to process that, the police swoop in and whisk you away.
 Apparently, you missed an assault case hearing.